 Ancient Ermioni was founded right on the end of the peninsular.
 This peninsular has since been preserved as an archaeological site and is now covered in beautiful pine woodland that smells amazing, especially just after rain (that doesn’t happen often)!

-Walking from Marias, you pass a few cafes and tavernas (all are different, and all serve different food, and all are great) then a couple of small friendly hotels before continuing off the road and onto the gravel path of the Bisti.
+Walking from Marias, you pass a few cafes and tavernas (all are different, all serve different food, and all are great) then a couple of small friendly hotels before continuing off the road and onto the gravel path of the Bisti.

 On the left, you have the sea.
-Be sure to explore the steps leading down to sunbathing and swimming spots as you go.
+Be sure to explore the steps that lead down to sunbathing and swimming spots as you go.
 Suss out your favourite as you may want to return later for a swim or nap.
 On the right, you have pine woodland, with the endless, shrill noise of the cicadas or the ‘sound of summer’ as it’s known in Greece

 Hidden in the woodland are several ancient archaeological remains to explore.
 These include the ancient Temple of Poseidon, a warrior’s tomb, the temple of Athena and various other artefacts of Ermioni’s long diverse history.
 There’s also an old white windmill at the highest point of the Bisiti.